a5c-ai/seed-generic/seed.md

 ### Seed Specific instructions

+Examing the available vars/secrets and org vars/secrets available in the repo, specifically those that fit the stack and requirements. and use them to create the issue definitions for the provider integrations, deployment scripts, etc. (you can use gh command in the scripts to get them from within the script in a workflow run)

 Examine the instructions in the README.md file or the docs site of the seed/starter kit to complete the scaffolding. pay attention to details like:

-1. 3rd party services and deployment services (aws, azure, supabase, vercel, etc) integrations setup
+1. 3rd party services and deployment services (aws, azure, github pages, supabase, vercel, etc) integrations setup
 2. environment variables setup
 3. changes in configuration files to adapt to the seed/starter kit
 4. changes to the scripts dir (which are currently called by the main github workfow) to adapt to the seed/starter kit.
 5. only open tickets for non-functional (like the ones above) gaps from the seed/starter kit, not product features, gaps and requirements.
 6. another issue to open should be to 'Create project specifications' the actual issue should be opened with the details above in the description. with instructions to perform the changes in the repo. (for the producer-agent)
+7. open an issue to 'Producer' and tag the producer-agent to handle.

 - for each feature that is not trivial, add an issue for the developer agent to create an "implementation guide" by researching how it is implemented in similar open source projects with similar relevant stack components
 - Implementation guides for remaining non-trivial features.

 - last issue you open should be: 'Test and fix the project' , with the body:"Check that the project builds, tests and able to package for deployment. also, that it runs and serves (dev env and test env), if not,fix it. if you were unable to fix it. open a new issue and link it to this ticket, then open a pull request for what you were able to fix. if you reached a point where there are some screenshots or videos of tests (for example, playwright or cypress), attach them to this issue in a comment.' - for the developer agent to handle.